Archive for the ‘Reply’ Category

 Dear Hannah,

 In order to become invisible in a crowd, you need a crowd.
-Usually that would not be a problem here, but now I have to think about where to find one.
+Usually that would not be a problem here, but now I had to think about where to find one:

 Close